wp-plugins/listly/readme.txt

 == Description ==

 Plugin to deeply & easily integrate numbered lists on Wordpress.

-Listly makes it easy to:
+5 Lists Authoring / Moderating Benefits:

 1. Add/edit lists directly via blog posts/pages or via Listly
-2. Let your list posts evolve over time by accepting contributions from your readers
+2. Let your list posts evolve over time by accepting contributions from your readers (great for SEO)
 3. Moderate reader's suggestions as desired /needed ( delete / approve / remove)
-4. Readers can vote on & aggregate ranking for any list
+4. Readers can vote & aggregate ranking for the most popular list items
-5. Optionally lists can be hand curated into a custom curated order.
+5. Optionally lists can be hand curated into a custom curated order

+5 Publishing benefits:

-6. Embed lists and create high traffic list posts on Wordpress & other blogging platforms
+1. Embed lists and create high traffic list posts on Wordpress & other blogging platforms
-7. Easy to share.
+2. Easy to share.
 People can effortlessly share a list or an item embedded on any post/page
-8. Listly lists are responsive so your content look great on mobile, tablets & desktops
+3. Listly lists are responsive so your content look great on mobile, tablets & desktops (it's not an iframe - width and height are dynamic based on available space and device constraints)
-9. Custom shortcodes allow you to choose from multiple layouts & control list behaviour
+4. Custom shortcodes allow you to choose from multiple layouts & control list behaviour
-10. Metrics.
+5. Metrics.
 Track where people view & engage with your lists.
-Also see who contributes
+See who contributes & build an army of helpers

+5 Content Marketing / Content Management Benefits:

+1. Earn great organic search traffic.
+Lists are automatically tagged for SEO best practices.
+Our biggest list has seen [1.4 million views](http://list.ly/list/Um-old-hindi-evergreen-songs?feature=wpplugin) & that's 100% organic search traffic
-11. Include media to play inline in your list eg (slides, videos, audio, images, tweets etc)
+2. Include media links on your lists to create interactive platlists eg slides, videos, audio, images, tweets etc (one plugin to let you embed many forms of media)
-12. Run contests/surveys to source & rank ideas.
+3. Run contests/surveys to source & rank ideas.
 Option to let people & ideas on the fly
-13. Affiliate product lists have never been easier to create, share and embed (needs Pro)
+4. Affiliate product lists have never been easier to create, share and embed (needs Pro)
-14. [Get more from your Twitter lists by turning them into social content](http://venturebeat.com/2013/12/06/list-ly-makes-twitter-lists-significantly-more-awesome-social-shareable-manageable-and-rankable/).
-People lists are a great tool for building engagement eg [Top 10 Women in Business Intelligence](http://www.antivia.com/blog/?p=2435)
+5. [Get more from your Twitter lists by turning them into social content](http://venturebeat.com/2013/12/06/list-ly-makes-twitter-lists-significantly-more-awesome-social-shareable-manageable-and-rankable/).
+People lists are a great tool for building engagement eg [Top 10 Women in Business Intelligence](http://www.antivia.com/blog/?p=2435) - 50% of the views came from the blog / 50% from Listly.

 30% of blog posts on the web are in the form of lists.
 Numbered list posts are the best performing content on the web.
 Listly just makes those posts social & collaborative.
 Listly turns lists in a form of media on a par with slides & video.